 Now, every browser has a different way of handling browsing history and also displaying them.
 BrowsingHistoryView is capable of searching the browser history of all the browsers combined.
-It is a simple program that is capable of reading history of 4 different browsers and display them under one table.
+It is a simple program that is capable of reading the history of different browsers and display them under one table.
 The list of browsers include:

 - Google Chrome